Superalgos/Superalgos/README.md

 | :---: | :---: |
 | ![network](https://user-images.githubusercontent.com/13994516/66855353-59ed7800-ef83-11e9-8de9-db40971faa7b.png) | ![network-node](https://user-images.githubusercontent.com/13994516/66855357-5a860e80-ef83-11e9-917d-95cd8394588b.png) |

 At the moment, the app manages data sets locally.
-However, in the future, it will also source data and services from a peer-to-peer network of nodes which will provide those services.
+However, in the future, it will also source data and services from a peer-to-peer network of nodes that will provide those services.

-For the time being, all you need to know is that the *network* is one of the direct child elements of a definition, and that the one *node* in the network is where you will manage the processes that run in your local machine.
+For the time being, all you need to know is that the *network* is one of the direct child elements of a definition and that the one *node* in the network is where you will manage the processes that run in your local machine.

 ## Task Manager, Tasks, Bots and Processes